asimsaeed353/social-links-profile-main/README.md

 ### What I learned

-This lesson improved my learning of using media queries and making website responsive.
+This challenge improved my learning of using media queries and making website responsive.
 This challenge provided a great opportunity to practice my CSS skills especially FlexBox and Text Styling